rcg4u/scripts/README.md

 scripts I have made to make my time on imvu easier and more fun, -rolls eyes-

-imvuinstaller - My command line imvu client upgrader and downgrader wipeimvucache - imvu changes the cache so much and it bogs down my client, they made folders from 00 to ff this is a quick script to wipe that damn cache
+imvuinstaller - My command line imvu client upgrader and downgrader

+wipeimvucache - imvu changes the cache so much and it bogs down my client, they made folders from 00 to ff this is a quick script to wipe that damn cache

+checkimvu - script i made to check for latest version of imvu client.

 checkimvu example below, its not much but it works as intended